 - a high school graduate.

-Students in the following DU departments are eligible to apply for the 2011-12 year:
+Students in the following DU departments are encouraged to apply:

 - Graduate School of Social Work

 - Graduate School of Professional Psychology

 - Morgridge College of Education Teacher Education Program

 Eligible organizations include those run by nonprofit organizations, institutions of higher education, school and police districts, local, state and federal governments, and Indian tribes.

 Check the IRS website to see if a site placement is a nonprofit.
 While government agencies aren't listed on this website, they may still be eligible placement sites.

 Please note that for-profit hospitals, nursing homes, clinics, etc., are not eligible placements.
 You can search the "ownership type" of a health care facility.

 What do DU AmeriCorps members do?